Dynamically Optimal Unraveling Schemes for Simulating Lindblad Equations: Numerical examples

 Here, $\hat{a}^{(\dagger)}$ are the creation and annihilation operators for the photon field, the Pauli matrices act on the two-level atom, and $\unit_{\text{atom}}$ and $\unit_{\text{ph}}$ are the identity operators for the atomic and photonic subsystems, respectively.
 For simplicity, the frequency and coupling strength parameters in the Hamiltonian are set to unity.

 The Lindbladian part consists of five terms:

 which describes the interaction of the photon in the cavity with a thermal reservoir, and

 which models the dynamics of the atomic subsystem.
-For the simulations, we choose the parameters $\nu = \kappa = 1/2$ and $\mu_1 = \mu_2 = \mu_3 = 0.2$.
+For the simulations, we choose the parameters $\nu = \kappa = 1/2$ and $\mu_1 = \mu_2 = \mu_3 = 0.6$.
 The initial state is taken as the product state $\ket{+}\bra{+}\otimes \ket{0}\bra{0}$, meaning the atom starts in the maximally entangled state and the photon field is initially in the vacuum state.
-The photon field is truncated to dimension $10$, resulting in a total system dimension of $20$.
+The photon field is truncated to dimension $10$, resulting in a total system dimension of $20$, and the time interval is $[0,2]$.

-Simulation errors for various observables are shown in Figure~\ref{fig::eg3}, and the corresponding variances in Figure~\ref{fig::eg3::var}.
+Simulation errors for various observables are shown in Figure~\ref{fig::eg2}, and the corresponding variances in Figure~\ref{fig::eg2::var}.
 For the observable $\sigma_Z\otimes \unit_{\text{ph}}$, the error is significantly reduced using the same number of samples in the stochastic unraveling.
-For $\unit_{\text{atom}} \otimes \hat{a}^\dagger \hat{a}$, the reduction in error is less significant.
-For $\sigma_X\otimes \unit_{\text{ph}}$ and $\sigma_Y\otimes \unit_{\text{ph}}$, there is very little reduction in error.
-Overall, the extent of reduction in error is consistent with the extent of reduction in variance, as shown in Figure~\ref{fig::eg3::var}.
+For $\unit_{\text{atom}} \otimes \hat{a}^\dagger \hat{a}$ and $\sigma_X\otimes \unit_{\text{ph}}$, the reduction in error is less significant.
+For $\sigma_Y\otimes \unit_{\text{ph}}$, there is very little reduction in error.
+Overall, the extent of reduction in error is consistent with the extent of reduction in variance, as shown in Figure~\ref{fig::eg2::var}.
 These results confirm that the extent of error reduction is problem-dependent, as discussed previously.
 We emphasize that, for different choices, DO-QSD consistently provides performance comparable to conventional unraveling schemes such as rQSD and cQSD.
 In some cases, a more significant improvement is possible, depending on the specific problem.